Evaaaaaaa/Learn2Relax/README.md

 then install NLTK packages again.

 ## Inference App
-To run the Streamlit web app in your browser, make sure dependencies listed in `build/requirements.txt` are installed, then run
+To run the Streamlit web app in your browser, make sure dependencies listed in `build/requirements.txt` are installed then run
 >`cd streamlit`

 >`streamlit run app.py`

-If no browser window pops up, paste the Network URL in the browser and you will be able to see the app interface as below.
+If no browser window pops up, paste the Network URL in the browser and you will be able to see the app interface as below
 <img src="figs/streamlit4.gif" width="450">

 To create a containerized application, in the project directory `Learn2Relax`, run